 Wildlife & Animals – Zambia

 Zambia is an excellent safari destination, and most of the high-profile animals are relatively easily seen.
-South Luangwa, Lower Zambezi and Kafue are particularly good for leopard sightings, but wild dog and cheetah are harder to see.
+South Luangwa, Lower Zambezi and Kafue are particularly good for leopard sightings, but wild dog and cheetah are harder to spot.
 Black rhino is only present in North Luangwa and white rhino only in Mosi-oa-Tunya.

 Zambia has several interesting, endemic sub-species including Thornicroft's giraffe, Cookson's wildebeest and Crawshay's zebra.
 The Kafue lechwe and the black lechwe are specials in specific swampy areas.
 Most lodges offer night safaris and Zambia is one of the best countries to see some of the nocturnal animals such as porcupine, genet and bushbaby.